Fall 2020 EEP Open House information will be posted early September. Please continue to check the website for program

 How do you register for the test?

 Complete SAT registration on the College Board website.
 Also complete an Interest Form to indicate to the EEP that you may apply to the program.

 It is important that College Board receives your applications by the deadline date, as space is limited.
 Testing seats are reserved on a first come first served basis.

 Please be assured that participation in the SAT or ACT exams is entirely voluntary.
 Students have been invited to participate because it is expected that they will do better than most people their age and that the test results will be of value to them.
 You should feel very proud of your high achievement whether or not you choose to take part in the testing.
 Keep up the good work and don't hesitate to call if you have questions we haven't answered.

 We look forward to assisting you.
 Contact us at (323) 343-2287 or by e-mail to firstname.lastname@example.org

 For Cal State LA campus locations please see the Campus Map.

 Interested students and their parents are welcome to attend the EEP Open House.
 The program includes a presentation on the Early Entrance Program and academic acceleration as an option for some students, and will also provide information about the Honors College at Cal State LA.
-Discover how, for some students, the alternative pathway that EEP provides offers the academic acceleration they crave in an environment of intellectual peers.
+Discover how, for some students, the alternative pathway that EEP provides offers the academic acceleration they crave.
 Meet current EEP students and their parents to learn why they chose this unusual educational path, and why it has worked for them.
 The Open House includes a question-and-answer opportunity and a tour of the EEP spaces.